Tim Patrick Player Prop Bets for NFL Week 18 - Denver vs. Kansas City - NewsBreak

 - Patrick has been the target of 14.5% (75 total) of his team's 516 passing attempts this season.

-- Patrick has seen the ball thrown his way 10 times in the red zone this season, 16.4% of his team's 61 red zone pass attempts.
+- With 10 targets in the red zone this season, Patrick has been on the receiving end of 16.4% of his team's 61 red zone pass attempts.

-- The Broncos have thrown the ball in 54.7% of their plays from scrimmage this year while staying on the ground 45.3% of the time.
-This offensive attack ranks 23rd in the NFL in points scored.
+- The Broncos, who rank 23rd in the NFL in points scored, have dropped back to pass 54.7% of the time while running the ball 45.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Patrick's matchup with the Chiefs.